NethServer/nethsecurity-docs/threat_shield.rst

 This tool can only be activated for firewalls provided with a subscription, currently there is no web configuration interface but it is still possible to configure it from a character interface.

-How to enable this service configure is explained in the `developer manual <https://dev.nethsecurity.org/packages/ns-threat_shield>`_.
+How to configure this service  is explained in the `developer manual <https://dev.nethsecurity.org/packages/ns-threat_shield>`_.